 Hello!
 I am Georgia Bridgett, 20 years old and an undergraduate literature student at the University of Liverpool.
-I’m a coffee obsessed fashion fanatic with a passion for gender equality and human rights.
-I also write on fashion news and personal style through the lens of ethics and sustainability.
+I have a great passion for gender equality and human rights.
+I also write about ethical and sustainable fashion.

 Personal Style: I love to document my charity and vintage shop finds as it is an incredible way of developing personal style whilst being ethical and sustainable.
 At the same time I love shopping with brands that promote ethical and sustainable values.
 I am always inspired by the effortless and natural French look and am very low maintenance when it comes to daily style.
 My favourite look is a bold lip with no other make-up (may be a bit of highlighter), a pair of cropped straight-legged jeans, and elegant blouse – anything that looks chic and effortless I’ll take it.